silnrsi/grcompiler/README.md

 - Right clicking on RUN_TESTS and Building will run the regression tests.

 If development with cmake is preferred, in Visual Studio 2019,`File-Open-CMake...` can be used to open the CMakeCache.txt file.
-Using `File-Open Folder...' is not advisable, since the Ninja project generator will be used.
+Using `File-Open Folder...` is not advisable, since the Ninja project generator will be used.
 It seems buggy.
 FWIW, it's harder to specify the arguments to use for debugging with cmake development compared to using the sln file.